davidyemo/Netmaze-Azure-Hybrid-Networking-Project/README.md

 # 🧩 What Problem It Solves / Demonstrates

-The project effectively simulates how enterprise networks achieve secure hybrid connectivity, segregated network zones and controlled service access within Azure.
+The project effectively simulates how enterprise networks achieve secure hybrid connectivity within Azure.

 This project demonstrates how to: